softdevteam/krun/README.md

   * `--no-pstate-check`: Do not crash out if Intel P-states are not disabled.

-## Benchmarking for reliable results
+## Benchmarking for Reliable Results

 You should not collect results intended for publication with development switches turned on.